Amanda Magadan

+Early life and career

-Raised in Randolph, New Jersey, Magadan attended Randolph High School before moving on to Lafayette College.
+Magadan was raised in Randolph, New Jersey, and graduated from Randolph High School before attending Lafayette College.

 Career

 Magadan first represented the United States Women's Junior National Team at the 2016 Junior Pan American Cup in Tacarigua, Trinidad and Tobago.
-From this tournament, the team qualified for the 2016 Junior World Cup, where Madagan also represented the United States.
+From this tournament, the team qualified for the 2016 Junior World Cup, where she also represented the United States.